Ed-Fi-Exchange-OSS/Meadowlark/docs/README.md

 * Start Visual Studio Code and open the `meadowlark-js` directory.
 * Install all extension recommendations.
 * Open a terminal in the meadowlark-js directory and run `npm install`.
-  * Note that `npm install` will add a git hook to run linters before pushing with git.

 ## Test a local deploy